Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Methodology

-\textbf{Mutual distillation addressing model heterogeneity}: In traditional knowledge distillation methods \cite{yang2021logitsKD3}, knowledge is typically transferred by aligning the prediction results of different models on the same data.
+In traditional knowledge distillation methods~\cite{yang2021logitsKD3}, knowledge is typically transferred by aligning the prediction results of different models on the same data.
 However, merely aligning the prediction results may limit the knowledge learned by the models, resulting in a lack of comprehensiveness and representativeness.
 In the context of graph data processed by GNNs, node representations are primarily derived from capturing neighborhood information.
-Therefore, we propose propagating neighborhood knowledge from one model to another model to more effectively leverage the topological information captured by GNNs, formulated as follows:
+Therefore, we propose propagating neighborhood knowledge to enhance the utilization of topological information captured by GNNs:

-where $z$ and $h$ represent the feature embedding outputs of the feature extractor of the two models, respectively, $\mathcal{V}_i$ represents the set of neighbor nodes of node $i$, $\mathcal{N}$ denotes the total number of nodes, $\sigma= softmax(\cdot)$ denotes an activation function, and $ \mathcal{D}(\cdot)$ denotes a distance function, such as the Kullback Leibler (KL) divergence function \cite{hinton2015distilling}.
-For the copilot model, its optimization objective can be denoted as:
+where $z$ and $h$ represent the embedding outputs of the feature extractor of the two models, respectively. $\mathcal{V}_i$ represents the set of neighbor nodes of node $i$, $\mathcal{N}$ denotes the total number of nodes, $\sigma= softmax(\cdot)$ denotes an activation function, and $ \mathcal{D}(\cdot)$ denotes a distance function (e.g., Kullback Leibler divergence~\cite{hinton2015distilling}).